Start With the Right First Move

 Who manufactures it?

-What does a customer actually pay?
+What will customers actually pay?

 Investors don’t fund confusion.

-They fund paths.
+They fund clear paths.

-Those are two very different lives.
+Those are very different paths.

-Both paths can work.
+Both can work.

 Running a company is a job.
 Licensing is a strategy.